- 1 What Is Aam Panna?

 When it comes to beat the heat then nothing tops better than our traditional drinks.
 Along with Thandai, Buttermilk, bael ka sherbet, falsa sherbet, Nimbu Pani joins in another popular drink made almost in every house and that is Aam Panna.

-Other than Aam Panna, the other recipes I make using raw mangoes are:
+Other than Aam Panna, some other raw mango recipes that are worth trying are:

 Aam Panna, a wonderful thirst quencher, comes with loads of benefits too.
 It is a great rehydration drink and maintains electrolytic balance in our bodies which is disturbed due to excessive sweating in summers.
 Benefits of aam Panna are: